CNRGH/crimmix/README.md

 # crimmix

-Simulation of heterogeneous dataset to compare unsupervised integrative methods.
+Simulation of heterogeneous datasets to compare unsupervised integrative methods.